mikestreety/mikestreety/app/content/blog/2021/2021-04-06-my-2021-writing-schedule.md

 With my move to 11ty, I wanted to expose my drafts and scheduled posts - no more "writing in the dark".
 The ones that get scheduled are there purely for my vanity, for my routine rather than having to wait until that date.
 They are set up so I can look back when I do my [2021 in review](/blog/2021-in-review/) and have something to talk about.

-You can find all my [upcoming posts](/scheduled/) listed on a page, along with the true [drafts](/drafts/).
 Having a site powered by markdown also affords me to [have my site on Gitlab](https://github.com/mikestreety/mikestreety), allowing technical readers to raise issues or suggest edits.

 ## Writing process